luismurao/tenm/README.md

 An improvement of this methodology is that we recover a lot of information.
-From 10 records thinned using the standard data cleaning process, now we have 40 records; 30 more observations!!! which will allows us to fit more informative models.
-Lets compare occurrences from the standard data cleaning process and the time-specific thinning process.
+From 10 records thinned using the standard data cleaning process, now we have 40 records; 30 more observations!!! which will allow us to fit more informative models.
+Let’s compare occurrences from the standard data cleaning process and the time-specific thinning process.